Ultimate Guide How Do Youtubers Get Taxed in the UK?

 Dividend Tax (for company owners)

 You will pay Dividend Tax instead of Income Tax when you extract money from your limited company through dividend payouts.
-The rates of dividend tax are:
+For the 2026/27 tax year, the Dividend Allowance is £500.
+Basic rate taxpayers pay 8.75% on dividends above the allowance, higher rate taxpayers pay 33.75%, and additional rate taxpayers pay 39.35%.

 What Counts as Income for YouTubers?